jddeal/python-cmr/README.rst

     >>> api.platform("Terra")

-To work with the inspecting and retreiving results from the API, the following methods are available:
+To inspect and retreive results from the API, the following methods are available:

 .. code-block:: python